daethnir/authprogs/doc/authprogs.md

 ## CONFIGURATION FILES

-authprogs configuration files are written as a series of yaml documents.
+authprogs rules are maintained in one or more configuration files in YAML format.

-Each yaml document represents a single authprogs rule.
-These rules allow you to decide whether the client's command should be run based on criteria such as the command itself, the client IP address, and ssh key in use.
+The rules allow you to decide whether the client's command should be run based on criteria such as the command itself, the client IP address, and ssh key in use.

 Rules can be read from a single file (`~/.ssh/authprogs.yaml` by default) or by putting files in a configuration directory (`~/.ssh/authprogs.d`).
-The configuration directory method is most useful when you want to be able to easily add or remove rules without manually editing a single configuration file.
+The configuration directory method is most useful when you want to be able to easily add or remove rules without manually editing a single configuration file, such as when installing rules via your configuration tool of choice.

+All the authprogs configuration files are concatenated together into one large yaml document which is then processed.
-Rules are read and processed in the following order:
+The files are concatenated in the following order:

-* rules in the configuration file, from top to bottom.
+* `~/.ssh/authprogs.yaml`, if present
-* rules in the configuration directory, processed in asciibetical order
+* files in `~/.ssh/authprogs.d/` directory, in asciibetical order

-Dotfiles contained in a configuration directory are not processed.
+Dotfiles contained in a configuration directory are ignored.
 The configuration directory is not recursed; only those files directly contained are processed.